Open Budget Week 2017: Citizens’ Participation as a Tool for Effective Budget Performance

 Governor Nyesom Wike of Rivers State had not only refused to put the 2016 and 2017 budget in the open space in spite of his pre-election promise to do so, but has also gone ahead to remove the 2015 budget posted on the state website by the preceding administration.

-Social Action Anticorruption Team featuring in the Radio Studio.
+Alone Anticorruption Team featuring in the Radio Studio.

 Majority of the respondents to the programme supported the motion and used the opportunity to express their support for the campaign and call for the governments to make the budget and other fiscal and financial document open and accessible by the citizens.

 There was a Twitter and Facebook Campaign targeted at the young twitter citizens community on budgets and fiscal governance to build the capacity and interest of citizens to engage in fiscal governance through understanding the legal frameworks that provide for it.